-Catering
+Sustainable Catering

 Klimato

 Sodexo Live! has partnered with an organization called Klimato to calculate the carbon footprint of all dishes served on site.
 This footprint is determined by factors such as the ingredients used, the production method, and the country of origin.
-To inform decision-making, carbon labels displaying this information are on our client menus and visitor catering units.
-This serves as an educational tool to discourage over-ordering and allows organisers, delegates, and visitors to make informed, sustainable choices.
-Additionally, at the conclusion of an event, a report is generated to detail the total carbon footprint of the catering provided.
+To inform your decision-making, carbon labels displaying this information are on our client menus and visitor catering units.
+This also serves as an educational tool to discourage over-ordering and allows organisers, delegates, and visitors to make informed, sustainable catering choices.

 Liverpool Zero Waste